Nineteenth- and twentieth-century Latin American literature.

 Spanish 367 - Law and Violence in Contemporary Peninsular Cinema

 Full course for one semester.
 This course examines the relationships between law and violence in contemporary Peninsular cinema.
 We will explore how films represent law and violence; how these representations reflect or alter our perceptions of legal institutions and legal actors (e.g., police, courts, judges, lawyers); how films present and/or frame particular ethical or legal problems (i.e., gender violence, surveillance, torture, terrorism); what alternative views of law and justice they provide; and the kind of judgments they invite viewers to make.
 We will watch and discuss films by Carlos Saura, Víctor Erice, Pedro Almodóvar, Alex de la Iglesia, Icíar Bollaín, Enrique Urbizu, Alberto Rodríguez, Guillermo del Toro, Fernando León de Aranoa, and Alejandro Amenábar.
 The analysis of films will be complemented by readings on legal theory, film theory, and politics.
 Course includes a weekly film screening.
-Prerequisite: SP321, SP311 or SP312, or equivalent with consent of the instructor.
+Prerequisite: Spanish 321, 311, or 312, or equivalent with consent of the instructor.
 Conference.

 Spanish 368 - Jorge Luis Borges: Fiction and Criticism